-The DKSA program was then performed at each of the schools with groups of children from Prep to grade Three with a maximum of 100 students in each setting.
+DKSA was then performed at each of the schools with groups of children from Prep to Grade 3 with a maximum of 100 students in each setting.
 Students were each given a show bag at the end of the show containing an activity book based on all the messages in the show including the songs, and also containing stickers, pencils and a ruler.
 During the show teachers were provided with observation forms and asked to rate the level of student engagement and participation during the show delivery.